 If you are getting certain social welfare payments, there are supports to help you become self-employed.
 Find out about the Back to Work Enterprise Allowance scheme.

-You may be able to work and either keep all or some of your disability payment.
-Find out how rehabilitative work can affect your disability payment and any secondary benefits you are getting.
+Information on how work or training can affect your disability payment and any extra benefits you are getting.

 Explains how your income from work and your spouse's income from work can affect your rate of Jobseeker's Allowance.

 You may be able to work and get Jobseeker's Benefit.
-This document explains how your work and your spouse's or partner's income from work can affect your Jobseeker's Benefit.
+This document explains how work affects your Jobseeker's Benefit.

 Tax and social welfare assistance is available for low income earners and their families.
 Information on available schemes and how to apply.

-Has your business closed down?
-Are you self-employed but have less work and less income?
-Find out if you can get a social welfare payment.
+If your business has closed, or if you are self-employed but have less work and less income than before, you may qualify for a social welfare payment.